Top Five for Big Kids

 General admission is free, but parking in one of the two zoo lots is pricey.
 During the week or very early or late in the afternoon you can likely snag a spot on the park streets, especially if you don’t mind walking a bit through the beautiful park.

 Once inside the zoo some sections and shows cost money, but some of those are free during the first hour of operation.
-If you have little ones, the Children’s Zoo is a must as they can crawl and climb and generally monkey around.
 The Zooline Railroad is fun and saves on walking.
 A ticket comes with on/off privileges.
 The Sea Lion Show is certainly worth spending a little money on.
 Otherwise at the top of your list should be Penguin & Puffin Coast, Big Cat Country, Polar Bear Point, and the Primate House.
 Little kids will want to take a break with a ride on the colorful Carousel, and teens might most enjoy the River’s Edge.
 That involves a lot of walking but is a journey along a mythical waterway through four continents to discover how wildlife, plants, and people interact.

 Going on a weekday is a good idea—just know that a lot of local parents bring their little kids there first thing in the morning.
 Otherwise on a Saturday and Sunday, early mornings or later afternoons tend to be less crowded.
 Even at its most crowded, the zoo is still a great time.